Dhruv-NNT/Generative-AI-and-NLP-Projects/Stock Market Assistant/README.md

-# Advanced Stock Market Analysis with Deep Learning and NLP
+# 💰 Stock Market Analysis using PEFT and News Summarization

 Welcome to the Advanced Stock Market Analysis project!
 This project leverages state-of-the-art Natural Language Processing (NLP) techniques such as PEFT, QLoRa and cutting-edge large language models to revolutionize stock market analysis by extracting actionable insights from vast amounts of unstructured data from news articles and social media.